Ericsson/ove-tutorial/README.md

     ncurses
     tmux

+For OVE, a project is something that produces output (e.g. an executable, a library or anything else machine-made).
+Even though projects are normally contained within a  corresponding git repo, OVE treats projects and repos independently.
+Multiple projects can be configured using code and build systems from the same repo, and one project can use code and build systems from multiple repos.
-OVE keep track of the depdendencies between projects, so let us check the build order:
+Now, OVE keep track of the depdendencies between projects, so let us check the build order for the tutorial OWEL:

     $ ove build-order
     codechecker dmce libevent ncurses tmux